 Celebrate our victories no matter how small by supporting and encouraging each other!

 Participants of all ages and mobility levels welcome.
 Chairs will be provided, and if you have a yoga mat, please bring one.
 (Or borrow one from Team Sun Wellness, supplies limited) We will be placing chairs on the mats to create a non-slip surface.
-In addition, there may be an opportunity to practice more advanced standing yoga poses depending on participant’s interest.
 Class size limit 30.